Topological guidance of a self-propelled particle: Methods

-\paragraph*{Experiments.} Our experimental setup is depicted in Figure 1.
-It consists of a shallow bath with 3D-printed topography, mounted on a circular base-plate that is driven vertically by a loudspeaker (Fig. 1a).
-The bath is filled with silicone oil with surface tension $\sigma=0.0209$ N/m, viscosity $20$ cSt, and density $\rho=0.965\times 10^{-3}\,\,\,\text{kg}/\text{m}^{3}$.
-The experiments are conducted under the Faraday threshold at which the liquid interface destabilized to a pattern of sub-harmonic Faraday waves~\cite{faraday_xvii_1831}, but above the droplet's walking threshold~\cite{couder_walking_2005}.
-In all experiments, we introduced a shallow strip between the topography of interest and the confining walls of the bath, to dampen any oscillations due to the meniscus formed between the oil surface and the confining walls.
-We visualized the droplet position and pilot-wave using a charge-coupled device camera mounted above a semi-reflective mirror angled at 45° relative to the bath.
-We then position a diffuse-light source horizontally in front of the mirror, yielding images with bright regions corresponding to extrema or saddle points on the free surface.
-For the topological edge states experiment, we use side illumination to increase contrast between the droplet and its surroundings, and employed standard Python particle tracking module~\cite{crocker_methods_1996} to track the droplet's trajectory.
-A detailed description of experimental setup and the precise parameters at which all experiments were conducted, is given in the SM.
+Our experimental setup consists of a shallow bath with 3D-printed topography, mounted on a circular base-plate with a wireless accelerometer (WitMotion WT901WIFI MPU9250 9-axis), that is driven vertically by a loudspeaker (Skaar DDX-15, 1000W).
+The working fluid in all experiments was silicone oil with surface tension $\sigma=0.0209$ N/m, viscosity $20$ cSt, and density $\rho=0.965\times 10^{-3}\,\,\,\text{kg}/\text{m}^{3}$.
+For all topographies studied here, we introduced a shallow strip between the topography of interest and the confining walls of the bath, to dampen any oscillations due to the meniscus formed between the oil surface and the confining walls.
+The depth of the damping layer corresponded to the thickness of the oil film overlaying the highest features of the submerged topography, and was equal to $0.6\pm0.15$ mm.
+We investigated three distinct classes of submerged topographies: